Creamy White Sauce Shrimp Enchiladas

 - 1 tablespoon butter, canola oil, coconut oil or olive oil

 - ½ cup chopped onion

 - 1 ½ to 2 pounds shrimp, peeled, deveined and chopped into bite-size pieces

 - 2 cups ripe tomatoes, chopped

 - 1 ½ cups shredded Monterey Jack or Pepper Jack cheese

 - Preheat the oven to 350 degrees.
 Lightly grease a 9X13-inch dish and set aside.

-- Spoon about 1/3 cup shrimp mixture into each tortilla.
-Sprinkle a bit of cheese on top of shrimp mixture.
-Roll the enchiladas up tightly.
-Arrange seam side down in a 9X13-inch glass baking dish.
-Spoon remaining cheese sauce over tortillas and sprinkle with remaining cheese.
+- Spoon about 1/3 cup of the shrimp mixture into each tortilla.
+Sprinkle cheese on top and roll the enchiladas up tightly.
+Arrange seam side down in the prepared baking dish.
+Spoon the remaining cheese sauce over tortillas and sprinkle with remaining cheese.

 - Bake at 350 degrees for 30 to 35 minutes until hot and bubbly.
 Let the enchiladas rest for 5-10 minutes before serving.

 Recipe Source: adapted from a recipe A. Marilyn sent me